© Cebas1 | Dreamstime.com

 What Causes “Hunchback”?

 Before the common use of dual-energy x-ray absorptiometry (DEXA) to measure bone mineral density in the early 21st century, the osteoporosis symptoms of fractured vertebrae, height loss, and forward bending of the spine, commonly known as hunchback, were the most frequent presenting complaints.
-The medical term for hunchback is kyphosis; severe kyphosis is known as dowager’s hump.
+The medical term for hunchback disease is kyphosis; severe kyphosis is known as dowager’s hump.

 Kyphosis and height loss are common osteoporosis symptoms.
 Decreased bone mineral density in the thoracic vertebrae causes compression fractures.
 Osteoporotic compression fractures usually occur during routine daily activities such as bending of the body, coughing, lifting or some other kind of trivial trauma.
 Multiple compression fractures, as seen with osteoporosis, cause changes within the structure of the spine that lead to significant height loss and development of kyphosis (dowager’s hump).